-MMT (methadone maintenance treatment) is a comprehensive program in which patients are prescribed methadone for a long period of time in order to help them avoid other opioids, often heroin.
+MMT – methadone maintenance treatment for addiction is a comprehensive program in which patients are prescribed methadone for a long period of time in order to help them avoid other opioids, often heroin.
 Key to MMT is that methadone is not the sole treatment included in it.
 Rather, it also requires psychosocial and medical services, counseling, and proper case management.
 Exactly how long methadone maintenance will take will depend on the individual.

 What Is Methadone and How Does It Work?

 Methadone is a synthetic opioid that was popularized during WW2 as an alternative to morphine.
 It is long-acting, which means it does not lead to a euphoric high or rush.
 That said, it is still an opioid, which means developing a dependence on it is possible.
 While developed as a painkiller, it has been found to be very effective in the treatment of opioid addictions.

 “Methadone works by changing how the brain and nervous system respond to pain.
 It lessens the painful symptoms of opiate withdrawal and blocks the euphoric effects of opiate drugs such as heroin, morphine, and codeine, as well as semi-synthetic opioids like oxycodone and hydrocodone.”

 How methadone is administered and at what dosage will vary.
 However, one of the most popular dosages for MMT is around 100ml of liquid.
 This liquid has been formulated so that it is not as effective as an injection.
 At the start of an MMT program, physicians will monitor patients and adjust the dosage until they are able to suppress the withdrawal symptoms from their chosen opioid, reduce cravings, and stop the euphoric effects of other opioids, all the while preventing intoxication.